 Springsteen Stood OutBut Bruce Springsteen, because of his following in the swing-state and rust-belt Midwest – and also among working-class voters broadly – appears to have played a more-than-normal celebrity role in the final weeks of the 2012 election.
 And perhaps for that reason alone, his front-page notice in the Washington Post and a few other newspapers on election day was right on target.
 But Springsteen has also shown himself to be one of the more thoughtful celebrities when he does become involved in political campaigning, not entering the fray lightly.
 In 2004, when he decided to take up the cause for John Kerry, he wrote an Op-Ed piece in the New York Times explaining his views on the candidate.
 And he has also used his website to post longer statements explaining his political views and the backing of particular candidates.
 But for most of his fans – Democrat, Republican, or Independent – his message is already transparent in his music, which normally conveys a determined, though sometimes angry but usually hopeful, American patriotism.

 For other stories at this website with content related to Bruce Springsteen see, for example: “Steinbeck to Springsteen,” “Springsteen & Reagan,” and “Streets of Philadelphia.”
 Additional story choices on politics can be found at the “Politics & Society” category page.
-Thanks for visiting — and if you like what you find here, please help support this website with a donation.
+Thanks for visiting — and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 14 December 2012